Rakhine offensive (2023–present): Central and southern Rakhine offensives

 On 15 June, the Arakan Army launched an offensive to seize the town of Taungup.
 Heavy fighting broke out around Taungup University, where a junta artillery battalion is stationed, and clashes were reported in downtown areas as well.
 Retaliatory junta airstrikes reportedly hit civilian areas.
 Shelling from junta forces also damaged parts of the university.
 On 18 June, the town's general administrator, as well as another town official, were arrested by the junta while trying to flee from the fighting to Yangon.
 On 20 June, the Arakan Army ambushed a column of junta soldiers that had been sent from central Myanmar to reinforce the town, reportedly killing over 60 regime soldiers, including a captain.
 On 23 June, two civilians were wounded after stepping on a landmine placed by junta forces.
 Civilians were reportedly attempting to flee Taungup but were being turned back by junta forces.

 After a period of relative calm, conflict in Taungup resumed at the end of October, when the Arakan Army attacked a junta artillery position outside the town.
 Fighting in Taungup continued throughout the next week following the base's fall, with the Arakan Army closing to within 10 km of the town.
 By 14 November, reports indicated that fighting had moved into the town itself.

 On 9 August, the Arakan Army advanced into the state's southernmost township, Gwa Township.
 Clashes were reported around the Chinkwin Bridge and the town of Kyeintali.
 On 14 August, the Arakan Army captured the town.
 Junta forces destroyed a bridge near the town during their retreat.
 Following their capture of Kyeintali, the Arakan Army pushed further south to the village of Satthwa, where they were halted by junta troops.
 Retreating junta troops allegedly engaged in looting of local villages as they fled.
 Reports indicated that junta troops in Gwa had been reinforced by formations drawn from Ayeyarwady Region.
 According to analysts, there were fears within the junta that Gwa falling to the Arakan Army could let fighting spread into Ayeyarwady, which has been largely conflict-free throughout the war.

 Map showing the battle of Taungup during November–December 2024.

 Narinjara News reported on 12 August that over the course of the offensive, junta forces had destroyed 22 bridges throughout the state in attempts to impede the Arakan Army's advances.

 On 14 December 2024, AA captured Taungup Township.

 On December 29, 2024, AA captured Gwa Township after months of fighting.

+Offensive in Sittwe

+In late 2025, the AA largely began attacking Sittwe after capturing most of Rakhine State.
+In early January 2026, AA forces advancing from Ponnagyun Township overran junta positions near Tawkan and Kantkaw Kyun, crossing a creek that separates the two areas.
+By 2026, Sittwe district is the only town in northern Rakhine state which is still under junta control.